ABS Eurus Aqua | Intel Core i7 13700F | Nvidia RTX 4080 | 16GB DDR5-5600 | 2TB PCIe SSD |

-This is a rare great deal for an RTX 4080 gaming PC.
-There's no compromise here, no last-gen CPU to cut the build price, no half-measure storage option.
-This is a whole lot of PC for the money.
+This is hands-down the best deal we've found for an RTX 4080 gaming PC.
+There's no compromise here, no last-gen CPU to cut the build price, no half measures storage option, no this is a whole lot of PC for the money.
 That RTX 4080 is the big one—on its own not our favorite GPU because of its price, but as part of a prebuilt machine there's no arguing with its gaming power.

 We're seeing genuinely next-gen gaming PCs actually getting tangible discounts right now, and this RTX 4080 with $260 knocked off the standard price is looking like a great gaming PC deal today.
 It's a good-looking, super-powerful rig that's $2,300 at Newegg right now.

 Of course the Nvidia RTX 4080 card—represented here by a Gigabyte Eagle OC version—is the main draw of this machine.
 While we may not have been bowled over by the value prospect of Nvidia's second-tier Ada GPU as a drop-in upgrade for the DIY market, when it's presented inside a prebuilt machine it's a far more tantalising prospect.